enthought/mayavi/docs/source/mayavi/auto/mlab_pipeline_tools.rst

             in which case the data is not added to the pipeline.

             If figure is False, a null engine is created.
-This null engine does not create figures, and is mainly usefull for tensting, or using the VTK algorithms without visualization.
+This null engine does not create figures, and is mainly useful for testing, or using the VTK algorithms without visualization.

     **Returns**